 Consistent with a firmly established Group policy, Edison and its principal subsidiaries have also asked their Independent Auditors to audit their semi-annual financial statements and, in the case of companies that operate in the electric power and/or natural gas sectors, the annual separate financial statements and perform special audits needed to comply with contractual requirements or regulations issued by the Italian Regulatory Authority for Energy, Networks and the Environment.
-Deloitte also checks the contents of the NFS and the preparation of "Section Two" of the Report on compensation policy and on compensation paid.
+The company tasked with the independent audit of Edison also checks the contents of the NFD and the preparation of "Section Two" of the Report on the compensation policy and on compensation paid.

-Deloitte and its international network, working in accordance with assignments they received directly, audited about 95.76% of total consolidated assets (2019) and about 96.51% of total consolidated revenues.
+KPMG and its international network, working in accordance with assignments they received directly, audited about 90% of total consolidated assets (2020) and about 97% of total consolidated revenues.

-Please note that the guidelines for the assignment and management of auditing engagements which Edison adopted in 2011 were amended and supplemented in 2017 to take into account the provisions introduced by EU Regulation 537/2014, mentioned above.
+As already indicated in the previous Governance Reports, the guidelines for the assignment and management of auditing engagements which Edison adopted in 2011, were most recently amended and supplemented in 2017 to take into account the provisions introduced by EU Regulation 537/2014, mentioned above.